What is Snorri West?

 See what it's all about in this VIDEO!

-Central - Minneapolis, St. Paul, Minneota, Minnesota, USA; Mountain, North Dakota, USA (including the Icelandic celebration August the Deuce); Gimli, - the heart of the New Iceland Colony and home to Íslendingadagurinn, the Interlake region of Arborg, Riverton, and Hecla, as well as Brandon and Winnipeg, Manitoba, Canada.
+Central - Minneapolis, St. Paul, and Minneota, Minnesota, USA; Mountain, North Dakota, USA (including the Icelandic celebration August the Deuce); Gimli, - the heart of the New Iceland Colony and home to Íslendingadagurinn, the Interlake region of Arborg, Riverton, and Hecla, as well as Brandon and Winnipeg, Manitoba, Canada.
 Past visits 2012 and 2016; next anticipated visit in 2020.

 Snorri West 2001-2010 was in Manitoba, Canada under the direction of the United Icelandic Appeal with Wanda Anderson as Project Manager.